VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 ---

-For the actual guide on making your own website, I'll be going over all three options: Using Github Pages, Using a VPS, and self hosting, I'll come back to that though, for now, what else costs money?
+For the actual guide on making your own website, I'll be going over all three options: Using Github Pages, using a VPS, and self-hosting, I'll come back to that though, for now, what else costs money?

 ## The domain name